vittorioromeo/bcs_thesis/source/20_ecs/12_ee_ooc.md

 class bow : behavior { /* ... */ };
 ```

-The implementation of `entity` provides an interface to manipulate behaviors at run-time, and stores the behaviors in an `std::vector` of `std::unique_ptr<behavior>`, in order to enable polymorphism to correctly take place:
+The implementation of `entity` provides an interface to manipulate behaviors at run-time, and stores the behaviors in a `std::vector` of `std::unique_ptr<behavior>`, in order to enable polymorphism to correctly take place:

 ```cpp